ologn-tech/picast/README.rst

 Known issues
 ------------

-* Resolution: pycast advertised all resolutions rather than connected display resolution.
+* Resolution: picast advertised some fixed resolutions rather than connected display resolution.

-* Latency: Limited by the implementation of the rtp player used.
+* Latency: Limited by the implementation of the rtp player, omxplayer, used.

 * WiFi: The on-board WiFi chip on Pi 3/Zero W only supports 2.4GHz.
 Due to the overcrowded nature of the 2.4GHz spectrum and the use of unreliable rtp transmission, you may experience some video glitching/audio stuttering.